Myofascial pain syndrome (MPS) is a fancy way to describe muscle pain. It refers to pain and inflammation in the body's soft tissues.

 How Is Myofascial Pain Diagnosed?

-Trigger points can be identified by pain that results when pressure is applied to an area of a person's body.
+Trigger points can be identified by pain that results when pressure is applied to a specific area of a person's body.
 In the diagnosis of myofascial pain syndrome, two types of trigger points can be distinguished:

 An active trigger point is an area of extreme tenderness that usually lies within the skeletal muscle and which is associated with a local or regional pain.